Distillation of supersinglet states: Supersinglet distillation

 \subsubsection{Step 1: State initialization}

-In the first step, we require preparing a state with spin zero that has its dominant fidelity in the target supersinglet state.
+In the first step, we need to prepare a state with spin zero that has its dominant fidelity in the target supersinglet state.
 One simple way that this can be achieved is by using conventional Bell state purification.
 Starting from noisy Bell pairs, using protocols such as BBPSSW/DEJMPS \cite{bennett1996,deutsch1996quantum} (or similar), one can prepare high fidelity singlet states.
 Since a product of singlet Bell states $ |\Psi^- \rangle^{\otimes N/2} $ will always have total spin zero, this satisfies the spin zero requirement.

 To ensure that the state has a non-zero fidelity with the target supersinglet, we arrange the singlets such that one qubit is in group I and the other in group II.
 Arrangements of singlets where both qubits are in group I or II give zero overlap with the supersinglet due to the antisymmetry of singlet states.
 The state at this point is